 Plastics are said to be the most versatile materials on Earth.

 The Plastics Engineering Department is an internationally recognized leader in plastics engineering education.
-Founded in 1954, we offer one of only two ABET* accredited Plastics Engineering programs in the U.S. More than 3,000 graduates are working in the plastics industry, some with their own entrepreneurial businesses (see video), in leadership positions worldwide.
+Founded in 1954, we offer the first and largest ABET* accredited Plastics Engineering program in the U.S. More than 3,000 graduates are working in the plastics industry, some with their own entrepreneurial businesses (see video), in leadership positions worldwide.
 Learn more.

 Kevin Hines hopes to put his engineering skills to work designing state-of-the-art materials for the plumbing and heating industry.

 Brianna Atwood came to UMass Lowell to study plastics engineering – but she’s done so much more.
 The honors student started a volunteer program that connects UML students with a local school.
 She has also participated in the professional co-op program, working on fire-resistant seals for airplanes.

 Katherine Spagnoli took a roundabout path, beginning at Mount Wachusett Community College, to arrive at UMass Lowell's Plastics Engineering Department - now it feels like home.

 For most of her professional life, Prof. Joey Mead has been interested in plastics.